COVID-19 related closings and changes in East Mississippi

 The Meridian Public School District and The Boys and Girls Club offer grab and go lunches from 11 a.m. to 1 p.m. at the Boys and Girls Club at 1717 45th Ave. and the Boys and Girls Club at Velma Young Park, 1530 24th St. All children 18 and under can receive a lunch at no cost.
 Children must be present to receive a meal.

-The Enterprise School District is offering free to-go breakfast and lunch to all students under 18 from 11 a.m. to noon through Friday at the high school cafeteria.
-No eating is allowed on campus.
+The Enterprise School District is offering free to-go breakfast and lunch to all students under 19 from 11 a.m. to noon at the high school cafeteria.
+Buses will also deliver meals to students and the time of delivery will vary depending on location and distance from the high school.
+Parents and children are asked to wait at the nearest bus stop for meals.

 The Newton Municipal School District provides free to-go lunches for children ages 18 and under, including infants and toddlers from 11 a.m. to 12:30 p.m. through Friday at all school cafeterias.
 Adults may purchase a meal for $4.
 No eating is allowed on campus.